How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - Inconsistent brand narrative: Different descriptions across your site, Twitter, docs, and aggregator profiles confuse AI models

-The 6-Step LLMO Process for Web3 Projects
+The 6-Step LLMO Process

 1 Audit Your AI Visibility